thyagomota/21UCS39AB/activity_01_ec2/README.md

 aws ec2 describe-vpcs
 ```

 Save the id of the default VPC (eg, vpc-924e57f5).
-Also, what's the CIDR block of your default VPC?
+Also, can you tell what's the CIDR block of your default VPC?

 ### Step 2 - List the Subnets of the Default VPC